mischa-s/playingInPython/README.md

 # Playing In Python

-Some first attempts at understanding the python language and how DJango works
+Some first attempts at understanding the python language and how Django works